 About Cornelia van den houdt

-Excerpt of interview with Cornelia van den Houdt, Founder of Roop Rang, Designer.
+Excerpt of interview with Cornelia van den Houdt, Founder of Roop Rang, CID.

 Q: So what does Roop Rang mean?